samstudy/11_duplicates/README.md

 # Anti-Duplicator
 ____

-> ###The script will find all duplicate files despite of different name
+> ###The script will find all duplicate files based on name and size

 ### Usage